Canon Pioneers Solar Power at Japan's Nishi-Tokyo Data Center

 - Sustainability: By reducing reliance on conventional energy sources, Canon aims to decrease its carbon footprint and contribute to corporate net-zero targets.

-- Cost Management: Self-generated energy can stabilize long-term electricity costs, providing financial benefits to the company and its customers.
+- Cost Management: Self-produced energy can stabilize long-term electricity costs, providing financial benefits to the company and its customers.

 Future Plans: Beyond Solar